eriktuck/my-website/content/blog/How to integrate generative AI in Obsidian.md

 ---
-title: How to integrate generative AI in Obsidian
 date: 2025-06-13
 draft: false
+image: null
+image-credit: null
 summary: A review of common approaches to leveraging the power of generative AI in personal knowledge management systems.
 tags:
 - Obsidian
 - AI
-image:
-image-credit:
+title: How to integrate generative AI in Obsidian
 ---

 If you're thinking about adding AI to your Obsidian Vault, start here.
 This article details the most common approaches to integrating generative AI in Obsidian.
 For each approach, I provide a curated list of YouTube videos that can help you get started.

 Options I discuss in this article include